LLM360/Reasoning360/docs/start/install.rst

 Install from docker image
 -------------------------

 We provide pre-built Docker images for quick setup.
-For SGLang usage, please follow the later sections in this doc.

 For vLLM with Megatron or FSDP, please use the stable version of image ``whatcanyousee/verl:ngc-cu124-vllm0.8.5-sglang0.4.6-mcore0.12.0-te2.3``.